Skip to main content

 Why Testosterone Matters for Female Cardiovascular Wellness?

-Consider the as the body’s essential transport network, constantly working to deliver oxygen and nutrients.
+Consider the cardiovascular system as the body’s essential transport network, constantly working to deliver oxygen and nutrients.
 Testosterone in women influences several factors directly impacting this network’s efficiency and health.
 It participates in maintaining vascular tone, the inherent tension within blood vessel walls that regulates blood pressure.

 Additionally, it influences lipid metabolism, affecting the delicate balance of cholesterol and triglycerides circulating throughout the bloodstream.
 These actions collectively contribute to the structural integrity and functional capacity of the heart and blood vessels, thereby underscoring testosterone’s significance beyond its more commonly perceived roles.